 And then came U.S. President Donald Trump, who applauded the departure of the United Kingdom from the European Union and now may appoint Ted Malloch, a man who considers the EU to be anti-American, as the U.S. envoy to Brussels.

 Strong rhetoric, certainly.
-But a month from Thursday, on March 9, European leaders will meet for a summit — and the 60th anniversary of the Rome Treaty, which marked the beginning of Europe as an economic union.
+But a month from Thursday, on March 9, European leaders will meet for a summit.
 Three key events in the next month may determine the future of Europe for many months after.

 The first is Brexit.
 British Prime Minister Theresa May’s government reportedly recently moved up the date to begin negotiating the U.K.’s exit from the EU to March 7, ahead of the summit.